 Religious Days

 Applications for leave on non-gazetted religious days may be taken as annual leave where rostering allows.

 Leave Without Pay

-If there is annual and/or long service leave owing to an employee this must be taken first.

-Leave without pay may be granted to an employee in special circumstances where all entitlements to annual leave and / or long service leave have been exhausted, subject to the consent of their supervisor and senior management.
+24.2 Leave without pay may be granted to an employee in special circumstances, even where all annual leave and long service leave have not been exhausted, subject to the consent of their supervisor and senior management.

 Community Service Leave

-Community service leave shall be available to employees in accordance with Part 2-2, Division 8 of the Fair Work Act 2009.
+25.1 Community service leave will be available to employees in accordance with Part 2-2, Division 8 of the Fair Work Act 2009.

-The Company will approve unpaid leave to enable employees to undertake an eligible community service activity, which is summarised as:
+25.2 The Company will approve unpaid leave to enable employees to undertake an eligible community service activity, which is summarised as: